-This become a powerful tool for both me as a designer and also the developers, because it allowed us to quickly iterate on page design and build.
+This become a powerful tool for both me as a designer and also the developers, allowing us to quickly iterate on page design and build.

-There is an ambition to package this up and role it out across all of the platforms and other internal ITV website.
+There was a long term ambition to package this up and role it out across all of the platforms and other internal ITV website.

 ...And who doesn't like Trifle?

-DESIGN MOCKUPSThese are the design mock ups for explained AB test.
-After talking through the technicalities of the responsiveness with the development team I put together some higher fidelity designs so we could see how they were going to look on product.
+These are the mock ups we used for the MVT.
+After talking through the technicalities of the responsiveness with the development team, I put together some higher fidelity designs so we could see how they were going to look on product.

 ALIGNING THE EXPERIENCE

-We hope to give visibility of business and UX priorities to the relevant people early in process so that we can produce the best solutions.
+We gave visibility to the business and UX priorities to the relevant people early in process so that we can produce the best solutions.

 THE MEDIA PLAYER

-For me, the most important part of the user journey in a video on demand service, is the media player.
+For me, the most important part of the experience on a video service, is the media player.
 You can optimise the user flows but, if the experience within the media player is sub standard, this is what the user will remember.
 We had feedback that the design was "clunky", "dated" and "a bit dull".
 We had a very stable video playback service, but to change this perception of the product we decided to update the design.

 At the time I was working within the Connected TV team so I led the way by redesigning this media player.
-Since completing this we have now rolled this design out to the mobile apps and is soon to be rolled out on the browser website.
+We then used this as the base for aligning and updating the design across all of the other platforms.